PolyhedralDev/TerraWiki/pages/guides/configuration/Config-Development-Introduction.md

 To enable debug mode, you must first navigate to the Terra configuration file named `config.yml`.
 This will be located inside a subdirectory contained inside your client / server directory *(You should already know where this is if you have already installed Terra!)*.
 The location will depend on what platform your test server / client is running on:

-- Forge & Fabric - `/config/Terra/`
+- Fabric - `/config/Terra/`

 - Bukkit - `/plugins/Terra/`

-Once you have located the Terra configuration file, open in a text editor, and set debug to true like so:
+Once you have located the Terra configuration file, open it in a text editor and set debug to true like so:

 ```yaml
 debug: true